Jon M. Chu: Personal life

-Chu is married to Kristin Hodge.
-Their daughter, Willow Chu, was born in 2017; she is named after the 1988 fantasy film Willow.
-Their son, Jonathan Heights Chu, was born in 2019.
+Chu and graphic designer Kristin Hodge married on July 27, 2018, in St. Helena, California.
+Their daughter, Willow, was born in 2017; she is named after the 1988 fantasy film Willow.
+Their son, Jonathan Heights, was born in 2019.
 His middle name comes from the film, In the Heights, which Chu was in the middle of directing at the time.
+Their other children are daughter Ruby, son Iggy, and daughter Stevie Sky.